briangershon/setup-python-for-machine-learning/README.md

 # setup-python

-Do you have a Python project that needs its own virtual environment?
+Do you have a Python Machine Learning project that needs its own virtual environment?

-These are setup instructions for adding a Python 3.7 virtual environment to any project.
-(MacOS specific)
+These are MacOS setup instructions for adding a Python 3.7 virtual environment to any project.

 The advantage of this approach over Anaconda is that your environment is within your project folder and self-contained.
 Makes it easier to work on across machines.

 Though if you're just getting started with Python, you may want to go the Anaconda route.

+(These virtual environment setup instructions can be used for any project, but focus here is on setting up a Machine Learning environment)

 ## Install Python